nelsonroque/drivingsimR/README.md

 ### (4) View the result table!
 `View(session_stats)`

 #### Sorry, at this time, the only supported driving simulator is DriveSafety.
+In the upcoming future, support will be available for the GE Patrol Sim, and the NADS MiniSim.

-Please email nelson.roque@ucf.edu if interested in seeing support for another driving simulator (e.g., sharing sample raw data, codebooks).
+Please email nelson.roque@ucf.edu if interested in contributing or seeing support for another driving simulator (e.g., sharing sample raw data, codebooks).